Get to the Land, by phone or by foot

 Greenhorns welcome short term work- traders to help out in the summer months.
 You can email us firstname.lastname@example.org with a resume/ letter of interest.
 We offer room and board for 4 hours focused work per day on various farm tasks, chores, library tasks, restoration of our buildings, clearing of trails, painting, weeding, harvesting/ processing herbs+ seaweed etc.

-JUNE: Rice Camp: Rice for Downeast Maine!
-We’ll get an update on Ben Rooney’s ongoing rice cultivation project—and learn about siting rice cultivation in the lowlands of Smithereen farm, and about the native wild rice traditions in the US.
+JUNE: Rice Camp.
+Rice for Downeast Maine!
+We’ll get an update on Ben Rooney’s ongoing rice cultivation project—and learn about setting up rice cultivation in the lowlands of Smithereen farm, and about the native wild rice traditions in the US.

 JUNE: Library Action Work Party Weekend: Join us for a SOLSTICE weekend of library learning, early lettuces and a bonfire.

 JULY: Herbal Goddesses: Medicine for Land and Body: Join us for a day of coastal exploration and medicine making, and learn about the role medicinal plants play in the landscape and in the body, and from bold businesswomen of tea and potions (Captain Blankenship and Leaves and Flowers)

-AUGUST: Baking With Fruit: Dolina Cafe’s Annamaria, a maven of French pastry who tips her hat to Viennese traditions and even further east to her native….
-Will lead us on a practical tour of berry processing.
+AUGUST: Baking With Fruit: Dolina Cafe’s Annamaria O’Brien, a maven of French pastry who tips her hat to Viennese traditions and even further east to her native Slovakia will lead us on a practical tour of berry processing.

 AUGUST: Vinegar Camp: A day of rural alchemy led by vinegar master Bob Sewell.
-We will press Smithereen farm and feral apples, and turn last season’s cider will become the backbone of flavor, and a useful tool for the budding orchardist.
+We will press Smithereen farm and feral apples, and turn last season’s cider into next year’s vinegar – a useful tool for the budding orchardist.

 SEPTEMBER: Edmunds Research Station Boat Trip: A small-boat passage through the tidal waters in and around Cobscook Bay.

-SEPTEMBER: Myco Camp: Join us as we explore the many dimensional potential for more Mushrooms in Maine.
+SEPTEMBER: Myco Camp: Join us as we explore the multi-dimensional potential for more mushrooms in Maine.
 Topics include hunting, cultivating, and remediation with mushrooms.